MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Evaluation Metrics

+This metric captures the model’s ability to reference culturally specific concepts.
 We define \textbf{granularity} as the level of cultural detail reflected in the predicted entities.
-Inspired by prior work on semantic abstraction in human descriptions~\cite{berger-ponti-2025-cross}, we assign a granularity score to each entity based on a predefined cultural scale (e.g. music genre vs.\ song title, see Appendix~\ref{sec:ner_prompt}), with higher values indicating finer granularity.
+Inspired by a prior work on semantic abstraction in human descriptions~\cite{berger-ponti-2025-cross}, we assign a granularity score to each entity based on a predefined cultural scale (e.g. music genre vs.\ song title, see Appendix~\ref{sec:ner_prompt}), with higher values indicating finer granularity.
 Let \( \text{Gran}(e) \) be the granularity level of entity \( e \).
 We compute: